MIDS-scaling-up/v2/week05/hw/README.md

-# Homework 5 IS BEING REVISED AND WILL BE RELEASED SHORTLY.
-SUMMER 2019 STUDENTS PLEASE HOLD OFF STARTING IT
+# Homework 5

 ## Introduction to Tensorflow
 The idea of this lab is to serve as an introduction to [TensorFlow](https://www.tensorflow.org/).
-TensorFlow is currently transitioning to [v2 alpha](https://www.tensorflow.org/alpha), which based on [Keras](https://keras.io/), which is much easier to use.
+TensorFlow is currently transitioning to [v2 alpha](https://www.tensorflow.org/alpha), which based on [Keras](https://keras.io/), which you encountered in Session 4 and (hope you agree) is much easier to use.
 However, there's a lot of code still written in Tensorflow v1, and we think that some hands-on experience with it will be useful.

+Please try to be patient and familiarize yourself with the code of this *beginner* lab.
+In our opinion definitely rough around the edges,  while at the same time representative of what you might encounter "in the wild".

+The other concepts that we hope you will pick up are architectures for image classification as well as transfer learning.
+The two go hand in hand: there are many pre-trained models today for image classification which you can further tweak (using transfer learning) on your own data.
+In this lab, you will see one approach where all the layers of the original model remain fixed.

+Note also that we are doing this homework on the TX2.
+It is powerful enough for real time inference - and even for incremental training.
+This will come in handy later in the class as we begin to integrate neural processing into the kinds of pipelines you saw in homework 3.

 ### TensorFlow container for TX2
 First, you will need to build a Cuda Tensorflow container on your TX2.